Kinniku Banzuke: 1996–1999: main format and the "9" Systems

 In the Spring of 1996, as a response to decreasing ratings, as well as competing series like Ucchan Nanchan no Honô no Challenger, Higuchi decided to branch the series out to include two new categories of events.

 The first were variations of target practice under different sports disciplines such as Baseball and Soccer, which allowed an influx of professional athletes to compete due to the lowered risk.
-This category had initially been conceived during the development of Sportsman No. 1 but had been scrapped, with the idea was based on warm-up exercises that Higuchi had witness Pitcher's perform before professional baseball games.
+This category had initially been conceived during the development of Sportsman No. 1 but had been scrapped, with the idea being based on warm-up exercises that Higuchi had witness Pitcher's perform before professional baseball games.
 The debut events were Struck Out and Kick Target, representing Baseball and Soccer.
 These events used a format called the 9 Panel or Struck Out system.
 In this system, competitors would get 12 attempts to hit 9 target panels from a specified distance.
-While it is possible to knock out multiple targets in one throw, a competitor is immediately eliminated if their number of remaining attempts drops below the number of target remaining.
+While it was possible to knock out multiple targets in one throw, a competitor was immediately eliminated if their number of remaining attempts dropped below the number of target remaining.

 The second category were skill-based obstacles courses that featured 9 obstacles, called the 9 Area system.
 Higuchi's initial concept for this was a course inspired by Bakuten that featured athletes navigating different areas such as stairs, parallel bars and ramps while in a handstand.
 Originally developed under the name "Handstand Jungle", the event debuted in May 1996 as Hand Walk.
-Competitors must navigate an entire course without ever breaking out of their handstand, with the sole exception being during the designated break zone halfway through the course, where they may rest for 30 seconds.
+Competitors had to navigate an entire course without ever breaking out of their handstand, with the sole exception being during the designated break zone halfway through the course, where they might rest for 30 seconds.